Joan Milke Flores: 1990 California Secretary of State election

 Republican Flores ran for California Secretary of State in 1990, losing to March Fong Eu, a Democrat.
 Flores drew attention when, "Trailing badly and eager to begin her television advertising campaign," she borrowed $275,000 from Ernest (Tom) Papadakis, a "wealthy friend and longtime political supporter" who owned a chain of liquor stores.
 Eu "accused Flores of deliberately concealing the loan by filing her financial disclosure statement several days late."
 Flores denied the charge.
 She was defeated by Eu, 51.7% to 41.6%.

 1992 United States congressional election

-Flores ran in 1992 as the Republican candidate for the U.S. representative from California to represent the 36th district.
-However, she lost to Jane Harman.
+Flores ran in 1992 as the Republican candidate for the California's congressional delegations. representative from California to represent the 36th district.
+Joan Milke Flores defeat President Reagan's daughter Maureen Reagan, in the primary However, she lost to Jane Harman.

 Lobbying

 Flores began a lobbying firm that did business at the Los Angeles City Hall and at the State Capitol in Sacramento.
 In 1995 she was appointed to the Californias Border Environmental Cooperation Committee, an alliance between California and Baja California "to address common environmental issues in the border region."
 She resided in Penn Valley, California, before her death.